nodejh/hugo-theme-mini/README.md

 Mathematical notation is enabled by [KaTeX](https://katex.org/).

-- To enable KaTex globally set the parameter `math` to t`rue` in project’s configuration
+- To enable KaTex globally set the parameter `math` to `true` in project’s configuration
 - To enable KaTex on a per page basis include the parameter `math` to `true` in content files